animazum/Bioinformatics-Pipeline-Project/README.md

 3. Index of correspondence between bam and bed files in a txt file

 Outputfiles.

-Directory and with in you will find:
+Directory and within it you will find:
 1. Original bam file
 2. Original bed file
 3. Sorted bam file